cnell7/Scattergories/scattergories/README.md

 ```bash
 npm run watch
 ```
-Will re-build everytime you make a change in the src folder so that the back end may use your changes.
+Will re-build everytime you make a change in the src folder so that the back end may use your changes to the front end.

 ## Back End
 ```bash